mgrovic/jour329w_fall2025/grovic/stardem_topics/notes.md

 - How would you revise the topic list?
 Local Government and Policy
-Crime and
+Crime and Law enforcment
 Education and Schools
-Religion, Culture and Family
+Religion, Culture & Family
 Community
 Food
 Sports and Recreation
 National News
 History
 Business and Economy
 Development
 Environment and Bay Sustainability
 Other